DevExpress/devextreme-documentation/concepts/05 Widgets/ContextMenu/00 Overview.md

-The **ContextMenu** widget displays a single- or multi-level context menu.
+The **ContextMenu** UI component displays a single- or multi-level context menu.
 An end user invokes this menu by a right click or a long press.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/ContextMenu/Basics/"
 }

-The following code adds the **ContextMenu** widget to your page and binds it to an image using the [target](/api-reference/10%20UI%20Widgets/dxContextMenu/1%20Configuration/target.md '/Documentation/ApiReference/UI_Widgets/dxContextMenu/Configuration/#target') option.
-Note that the data source of the widget declares several nesting levels.
+The following code adds the **ContextMenu** UI component to your page and binds it to an image using the [target](/api-reference/10%20UI%20Widgets/dxContextMenu/1%20Configuration/target.md '/Documentation/ApiReference/UI_Widgets/dxContextMenu/Configuration/#target') option.
+Note that the data source of the UI component declares several nesting levels.
 Items in the resulting context menu mirror this structure.

 ---